Responsive Images

 What are client hints?

-As the name suggests, client hints are the hints provided by the client device to the server along with the request itself.
+Client hints are pieces of information provided by the client device to the server along with the request itself.
 These hints allow the server to fulfill a particular request with the most optimal resource.
-The latter is known as content negotiation.
+This process is known as content negotiation.

-Client hints provide this information via HTTP request headers.
-For example -
+Client hints are sent via HTTP request headers.
+For example:

 How to enable client hints?